Check availability for your trip and quickly book online

 While we realize it can be hard to get a group onto the water at the designated time, we also need to stress the importance of being on time.
 The time that your reservation is at is important, and in reality you should plan on getting to the river 10 minutes ahead of time so you can get organized.
 If you show up too late, under some circumstances, your trip can be delayed or possibly canceled.
 Make sure you know EXACTLY how to get to our location the day before your trip RaftAdventure.com/directions, and if you have any questions call our office at 209-848-4800.

 Drinking alcohol on the Stanislaus River is (for now) legal.
 That being said, you are on a river.
 You could end up in the water.
 We at Sunshine would prefer our guests to not drink.

 Yes, yes, yes!
 The section of river that we run is (thankfully) downstream of 11 different dams and multiple reservoirs, which means that even in drought years we will have good water levels.
+Additionally, the Stanislaus River is the waterway responsible for keeping the Delta’s salinity levels in check, so water is required to flow through the river to help maintain the Delta’s ecosystem.
 In drought years, we are one of the few rivers that will still have near-average amounts of water!